-Saudi Arabia Financial Services Company
+Saudi Arabia Financial Services Company in 2021

 Saudi Arabia launched the first licence for non-bank financial services (for example e-wallets and payment services processors) on 30 January 2020.
 Below are some of the main considerations around Saudi Arabia financial services licences, and how Healy Consultants can assist.